Apple Cheesecake Brioche Buns

 • In a pan over medium heat, add the butter and brown sugar.

-• Once the butter and brown sugar are melted and combined, add the diced apples and cinnamon and let cook until tender.
+• Once the butter and brown sugar are melted and combined, add the diced apples and spices and let cook until tender.

 • Set aside to cool